gbradley/laravel-api-resource/readme.md

 As you can see from the above example, these methods also accept nested relations.

-Now the controller has defined what it allows the resource to expose, you can configure the request to do so using `mergeWhenExplicitlyLoaded()`.
+Now the controller has defined what it allows the resource to expose, you can configure the resource to do so using `mergeWhenExplicitlyLoaded()`.
 This method accepts the array of relation names that the resource can expose:

 	class PostResource extends Resource
 	{